-Tusome's Approach to Inclusive Education
+Tusome's Approach to Inclusive Education in Kenya

 Nearly a decade ago, the Kenyan government recognized the need to improve students’ literacy and numeracy skills.
 To address this, Kenya implemented the Tusome Early Grade Reading Activity in 2014.
 It introduced interventions at the grade 1 level beginning in 2015.
 Taking its name from the Kiswahili word for “let’s read,” the Tusome program was a five-year, nationwide effort.